St. John Evangelical Lutheran Church

-The Silent Ministry
+The Silent Ministry of St. John

 The statement “a picture is worth a thousand words” is certainly true as you walk through the facility of St. John.
 Although no words are spoken, the gospel of Jesus is communicated constantly through the various works of art found in both the church and school.